Thoongaavanam: Production

-Pre-production
+Development

-Kamal Haasan announced that his next project, a bilingual thriller titled Thoongaa Vanam in Tamil, would be directed by his former assistant Rajesh Selva and produced by himself.
-The film was initially titled as Ore Iravu, before going through a change of title.
-Haasan added that the film would be shot simultaneously and with the same cast and crew as Cheekati Rajyam in the Telugu language.
-Sanu Varghese and Shan Mohammed were named as the cinematographer and editor, respectively, while Ghibran was recruited as the film's composer, working on the fourth successive Kamal Haasan film.
-Writer Suka was chosen to write the Tamil dialogues, while Abburi Ravi was assigned to work on the dialogues for the Telugu version.
+In April 2015, it was announced that Kamal Haasan's next project would be an action thriller, tentatively titled Ore Iravu, and directed by his former assistant Rajesh M. Selva.
+By the following month, the film was officially titled Thoongaavanam.
+Haasan added that the film would be shot simultaneously and with the same cast and crew in Telugu as Cheekati Rajyam.
+The film was produced by Raaj Kamal Films International in association with Sree Gokulam Movies.
+Sanu Varghese and Shan Mohammed serve as the cinematographer and editor, respectively, while Ghibran was recruited as the music composer, working on his fourth successive Haasan film.
+Suka was chosen to write the Tamil dialogues, while Abburi Ravi was assigned to work on the dialogues for the Telugu version besides making a cameo.

+Casting

-Kamal Haasan was reported to be play CK Dhiwakar, an Indian Revenue Service officer in Narcotics Control Bureau.
+Haasan was reported to be play an Indian Revenue Service officer in the Narcotics Control Bureau.
 Trisha and Prakash Raj were the first actors to be cast and reported to play the female lead and an important supporting role respectively.
-While Prakash Raj was said to portray a drug dealer named Vital Rao, Trisha's role was Mallika, a police officer.
-In June 2015, Asha Sarath, was announced as part of the cast.
-Uma Riyaz Khan was signed for an "important role" and Kishore informed that had been selected for a "key role" in the film.
+This film marks Trisha's 50th film and completes her 15 years in the industry.
+While Prakash Raj was said to portray a drug dealer, Trisha's role was said to be a police officer.
+In June 2015, Asha Sharath, was announced as part of the cast.
+Uma Riyaz Khan appeared in an "important role", reuniting with Haasan after Anbe Sivam (2003), and Kishore informed that he would play a "key role".
 In June 2015, it was reported that Madhu Shalini was part of the film and had starting filming, while Sampath Raj was also added to the cast.
-Sampath's character was revealed to be that of a local gangster called Pedha Babu.
+Aman Abdullah played Haasan's son, making his acting debut.

 Filming

-Following a photo shoot at the AVM Studios on 20 May 2015, the film was officially unveiled on 25 May in Hyderabad with the release of the first look poster, after which principal photography began with a schedule at the Ramoji Film City in Hyderabad.
-The filming was completed in 38 days by August 2015.
+Principal photography began in late May at Ramoji Film City in Hyderabad, and was completed in 38 working days by early August 2015.
+Since the film is a Tamil-Telugu bilingual, scenes involving Tamil Nadu Police uniforms and vehicle nameplates were reshot for the Telugu version to include Andhra Pradesh police uniform and vehicle nameplates to avoid localisation issues.

 Soundtrack

-The soundtrack album for Thoongaa Vanam composed by Ghibran, features only one song, "Neeye Unakku Raja" in the heavy metal genre, written by Vairamuthu and sung by Kamal Haasan, with backing vocals by Yazin Nizar and model-turned-singer Aishvarrya.
-The song was released on 7 October 2015.
-The Telugu version of the song named "Dhairyam Veedi" written by Ramajogayya Sastry was released, on 3 November 2015.
+The soundtrack album for Thoongaavanam composed by Ghibran, features only one song, "Neeye Unakku Raja".
+The metal song, written by Vairamuthu and sung by Kamal Haasan, with backing vocals by Yazin Nizar and model-turned-singer Aishvarrya, was released on 7 October 2015.
+The Telugu version, "Cheekati Raajyam", was written by Ramajogayya Sastry, who also made a cameo in the film, and was released on 3 November.